ga-wdi-exercises/checkpoint-express-mongoose-short/readme.md

-# Checkpoint: Express & Mongoose
+# Checkpoint: Express & Mongoose Retake

 You may use lesson plans for guidance during this checkpoint, such as the [Express MVC lesson plan](https://git.generalassemb.ly/ga-wdi-lessons/express-mongoose).

 ## Set Up

-Fiork and clone this repository.
+Fork and clone this repository.
 After cloning down **your fork**...

 ```bash
  $ cd checkpoint-express-mongoose-short